Haseeeb1/learn60/README.md

 DAY 1:Components of a website

-DAY 2:Building a Simple calculator using Html, css , javascript and storing data with local stprage in javascript
+DAY 2:Building a Simple calculator using Html, css , javascript and storing data with local storage in javascript